dart-lang/site-www/src/content/interop/js-interop/usage.md

 The above sections show how to call JS members from Dart.
 It's also useful to *export* Dart code so that it can be used in JS.
-To export a Dart function to JS, first convert it using [`Function.toJS'], which wraps the Dart function with a JS function.
+To export a Dart function to JS, first convert it using [`Function.toJS`], which wraps the Dart function with a JS function.
 Then, pass the wrapped function to JS through an interop member.
 At that point, it's ready to be called by other JS code.